KyrillosEngineer/KyrillosEngineer.github.io/_pages/about.md

 Kyrillos Hanna prides himself on his multidisciplinary field of study which is proving more invaluable than ever.
 His concentration is in socio-technical systems.

-* Vanderbilt University
+Vanderbilt University
+* Degrees
   * BS Engineering Science
   * BS Communication of Science and Technology
   * BS Medicine, Health, and Society
 * Minors: Engineering Management, Digital Fabrication, Physics, Psycology

 ## Work Experience

-###Program and Project Management Teaching Assistant
+### Program and Project Management Teaching Assistant
 Kyrillos held this position from August (2025) to December (2025).
 * Vanderbilt School of Engineering (Nashville, TN)
   * Responsible for assisting students, grading papers, and providing students with feedback in pursuit of CAPM certification

-###Project Management Engineer
+### Project Management Engineer
 Kyrillos held this position from May (2025) to August (2025).
 * House of Holcomb (White Creek, TN)
   * Collaborated on various tasks including the optimization of various system infrastructures and building spaces